DanielBarie/ProxmoxSetup/README.md

   - Create a nice place to store original images for VMs: `zfs create storage-hdd/originale`
   - Download this to some nice place: `wget https://github.com/GNS3/gns3-gui/releases/download/v2.2.26/GNS3.VM.KVM.2.2.26.zip`
   - Unzip, you'll end up with three files: Two qcow2 disk images and a bash script.
-  - Create VM in Proxmox GUI (mostly leaving defaults untouched).
+  - Create VM in Proxmox GUI (mostly leaving defaults untouched EXCEPT FOR CPU TYPE which must be set to HOST (else you'd have to disable KVM in the GNS3 VM itself).
   - Note VM number.
   - Import Disks into VM:
     - `qm importdisk <VM number> GNS3\ VM-disk001.qcow2 storage-ssd-vmdata`